kant01ne/backend-challenge/README.md

 #### Problem

-Build a counters & metrisc logging and reporting service that sums metrics.
+Build a counters & metrics logging and reporting service that sums metrics.
 You will build a lightweight web server that implements the API defined below.

 #### API